xetus-oss/docker-archiva/README.md

 3. You have an existing Archiva repository to maintain.
 4. It has this great docker image :-).

-# Hints for running Archiva v2.x

-Archiva 2.x suffers from a series quirks.
-Most of them can be reasonably avoided and here are some hints so your experience is smooth.

--   _(Web UI) After refresh, navigate to a new section and back again_

-    While Archiva's REST endpoints are solid, the web UI has lots has lots of little annoyances.
-For example, if you refesh a page while signed in, you have to navigate to a *new* page before things work properly.
-You'll get a series of 401 responses initially.

--   _If you've botched your configuration, manually edit the `archiva.xml`_

 # Change Log

 ## Image version 2 (Still Archiva 2.2.3)